South Brisbane Town Hall: History

 In 1888 the Borough of South Brisbane was established, independent of the Brisbane Municipal Council.

 In 1891, work commenced on the construction of the town hall.
-The building was officially opened on 1 July 1892.
-Although it was widely known as the "Town Hall", it was officially the South Brisbane Municipal Chambers.
+The building was officially opened on 1 July 1892 Although it was widely known as the "Town Hall", it was officially the South Brisbane Municipal Chambers.
 On 6 June 1892 the Brisbane Courier reported that:

 "It has been customary to refer to this building as town hall, but it is not a town hall, and was never meant to be such, but merely offices for the accommodation of the municipal officials and the alderman, the expense of providing a town hall being quite unnecessary, looking at the several large unoccupied public halls in the borough and profiting by the lesson afforded by some suburban cities in the Southern colonies.
 The building is planned in a very simple manner...."

 Consistent with that claim, there is no public hall within the building.
 Against it, the building was described as "one of the most ornate and elegant buildings in the city" and was constructed at a final cost of £11,000 and in a prominent position with a tall clock tower, typical of a town hall.
 It was commonly known as the South Brisbane Town Hall.

 The building was used for its original intended purposes from 1892 until 1925, when the City of South Brisbane was amalgamated into the City of Greater Brisbane.
 The building was then used by the amalgamated council as a Council Works Depot.

+The clock tower was installed in 1904 and was reported to be the first electrically-driven clock system in Australia.